 Bulky waste collections

-Guildford Borough Council is now working in partnership with the Surrey Reuse Network to collect bulky waste from domestic properties within the Borough.
+We work in partnership with the Surrey Reuse Network to collect bulky waste from domestic properties in our borough.

 This service will be provided by The Surrey Reuse Network and its partner The Furniture Helpline.
 Their aim is to increase the amount of reuse and recycling from the bulky waste that is collected.